chessgames.com

 Teams

-In 1986, he won a silver medal as a board prize in the Asian Team Championship.
-He scored 7/7 in the 1989 Asian Team Chess Championship thereby winning the top board prize as well as the individual best performance of the tournament.
+In 1986, he won a team silver medal and a an individual gold medal for board four in the Asian Team Championship.
+He scored 7/7 in the 1989 Asian Team Chess Championship thereby helping his team to a team bronze as well as winning the top board prize as well as the individual best performance of the tournament.
 He has played in the Bundesliga, the French and Hungarian Team Championships and the European Club Cup.
 In 2009, he lead the Rest of the World from board 1 to a decisive 21.5-10.5 victory in the Azerbaijan vs the World (2009) event.
+He played top board for Baden-Baden in a couple of rounds, helping his team to win the 2013-14 Bundesliga.

 Rapids